bigfix/developer.bigfix.com/site/pages/action-script/guide/dynamic_download.md

 ```

 This file contains a newline-separated list of regular
-expressions using a Perl regex format, such as the following:
+expressions using a Perl regex format, such as:

 ```
 http://.*\.sitename\.com/.*